 This course provides an opportunity to conduct a major research project which cannot be satisfied through any existing course in the major's curriculum.
 The project must be supervised by a Willamette faculty member.
 Proposed projects must be submitted to the Archaeology Program Coordinator and must be approved by the Archaeology Program's core faculty.

-- General Education Requirement Fulfillment: Arts & Humanities, Social Sciences
+• General Education Requirement Fulfillment: Arts & Humanities, Social Sciences

-- Offering: On demand

-- Instructor: Staff

 ARCH 394 Internship in Archaeological Studies (4)